Thaddeus Stevens: Early life and education

-Stevens graduated from Dartmouth in 1814 and was chosen as a speaker at the commencement ceremony.
-Afterward, he returned to Peacham and briefly taught there.
+Stevens graduated from Dartmouth in 1814 and spoke at the commencement ceremony.
+Afterward, he returned to Peacham, where he briefly taught.
 Stevens also began to read law in the office of John Mattocks.
-In early 1815, correspondence with a friend Samuel Merrill, a fellow Vermonter who had moved to York, Pennsylvania to become preceptor of the York Academy, led to an offer for Stevens to join the academy faculty.
-He moved to York to teach, and continued the study of law in the offices of David Cossett.
+In early 1815, correspondence with a friend, Samuel Merrill, a fellow Vermonter who had moved to York, Pennsylvania to become preceptor of the York Academy, led to an offer to Stevens to join the academy faculty.
+He moved to York to teach and continued to study law in the offices of David Cossett.

 Pennsylvania attorney and politician

 Gettysburg lawyer

-In Pennsylvania, Stevens taught school at the York Academy and continued his studies for the bar.
+In Pennsylvania, Stevens taught at York Academy and continued to study for the bar.
 Local lawyers passed a resolution barring from membership anyone who had "followed any other profession while preparing for admission," a restriction likely aimed at Stevens.
 Undaunted, he reportedly (according to a story he often retold) presented himself and four bottles of Madeira wine to the examining board in nearby Harford County, Maryland.
 Few questions were asked, but much wine was drunk.
 He left Bel Air the next morning with a certificate allowing him, through reciprocity, to practice law anywhere.
 Stevens then went to Gettysburg, the seat of Adams County, where he opened an office in September 1816.

 Stevens knew no one in Gettysburg and initially had little success as a lawyer.
 His breakthrough, in mid-1817, was a case in which a farmer who had been jailed for debt later killed one of the constables who had arrested him.
 His defense, although unsuccessful, impressed the local people, and he never lacked for business thereafter.
 In his legal career, he demonstrated the propensity for sarcasm that would later mark him as a politician, once telling a judge who accused him of manifesting contempt of court, "Sir, I am doing my best to conceal it."

 Many who memorialized Stevens after his death in 1868 agreed on his talent as a lawyer.
 He was involved in the first ten cases to reach the Supreme Court of Pennsylvania from Adams County after he began his practice and won nine.
 One case he later wished he had not won was Butler v.
 Delaplaine, in which he successfully reclaimed a slave on behalf of her owner.

 In Gettysburg, Stevens also began his involvement in politics, serving six one-year terms on the borough council between 1822 and 1831 and becoming its president.
 He took the profits from his practice and invested them in Gettysburg real estate, becoming the largest landowner in the community by 1825, and had an interest in several iron furnaces outside town.
-In addition to assets, he acquired enemies; after the death of a pregnant black woman in Gettysburg, there were anonymous letter-writers to newspapers, hinting that Stevens was culpable.
+In addition to assets, he acquired enemies; after the death of a pregnant black woman in Gettysburg, anonymous letters to newspapers hinted that Stevens was culpable.
 The rumors dogged him for years; when one newspaper opposed to Stevens printed a letter in 1831 naming him as the killer, he successfully sued for libel.